Israel entry requirements for Uganda passport holders

 May be checked

-Ugandan passport holders need a visa to enter Israel in 2026.
-You must apply online before you travel — there is no visa-on-arrival option for Ugandan citizens.
-Plan ahead: the application process can take a couple of weeks.
+Ugandan passport holders need a visa to enter Israel.
+You must apply at an Israeli embassy or consulate before you travel — there is no visa-on-arrival or e-visa option for Ugandan citizens.
+Plan ahead, as the process involves an in-person or paper application and can take a couple of weeks.

 Entry requirements